willpower

 They can’t take in enough oxygen to metabolize the energy they have

-The pH level of the blood becomestoo acidic or too alkaline
+The pH level of the blood becomes

 exercise fatigue

-might be caused not by musclefailure
+might be caused not by muscle

 but by an overprotective monitor in the brain that wanted to prevent exhaustion.